-The Industrial Heartland Case Study finds the transition to motor vehicle electrification in Michigan, Indiana, and Ohio could result in significant job loss without the right supportive policies.
-Between 75,000 and 100,000 jobs and over 1,000 businesses are linked to the production of ICE components and powertrains in the tristate region.
+The Industrial Heartland case study finds the transition to motor vehicle electrification in Michigan, Indiana, and Ohio could result in significant job loss without the right supportive policies.
+Between 75,000 and 100,000 jobs and over 1,000 businesses are linked to the production of internal combustion engine (ICE) components and powertrains in the tristate region.
 Further, our community research surfaced the deep skepticism among current autoworkers as well as low-income and fence line communities that this transition will benefit them.
-The legacy pollution in the tristate from over 180 motor vehicle plant closures since 1980 continues to underscore the challenge.
-To deal with that skepticism the federal government must urgently mobilize and coordinate the delivery of its resources with transparency, community input, and accountability.
+The legacy pollution in the tristate region from over 180 motor vehicle plant closures since 1980 continues to underscore the challenge.
+To deal with that skepticism, the federal government must urgently mobilize and coordinate the delivery of its resources with transparency, community input, and accountability.
 With these stakes in mind, we make the following policy recommendations.